GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ macro may be used

 whenever a type is referenced.
-In the
+In a section titled “Synopsis”,

 Usage: .Vt ⟨type⟩